Friedrich Ebert: President of Germany (1919–1925)

-Death
+Death and funeral

 Ebert suffered from gallstones and frequent bouts of cholecystitis.
 Vicious attacks by Ebert's right-wing adversaries, including slander and ridicule, were often condoned or even supported by the judiciary when Ebert sought redress through the court system.
 The constant necessity to defend himself against those attacks also undermined his health.
 In December 1924, a court in Magdeburg fined a journalist who had called Ebert a "traitor to his country" for his role in the January 1918 strike, but the court also said that, in terms of strict legalism, Ebert had in fact committed treason.
 These proceedings prevented him from seeking medical help for a while, as he wanted to be available to give evidence.

-Ebert became acutely ill in mid-February 1925 from what was believed to be influenza.
+Ebert became acutely ill in mid-February 1925 from what was first believed to be influenza.
 His condition deteriorated over the following two weeks, and at that time he was thought to be suffering from another episode of gallbladder disease.
 He became acutely septic on the night of 23 February and underwent an emergency appendectomy (which was performed by August Bier) in the early hours of the following day for what turned out to be appendicitis.
 Four days later, he died of septic shock, aged 54.

 Ebert was buried in Heidelberg.
-Several high-ranking politicians and a trade union leader made speeches at his funeral, as did a Protestant minister: Hermann Maas, pastor at the Church of the Holy Spirit in Heidelberg (which until the 1930s was used by both Lutheran and Catholic congregations).
-By thus taking part in the obsequies, Maas caused something of a scandal in his church and among political conservatives, because Ebert had been an outspoken atheist (although Ebert was baptised a Catholic, he had officially abandoned Christian observance many years before his last illness).
+Several high-ranking politicians and a trade union leader made speeches at his funeral, as did a Protestant minister, Hermann Maas, pastor at the Church of the Holy Spirit in Heidelberg (which until the 1930s was used by both Lutheran and Catholic congregations).
+By thus taking part in the obsequies, Maas caused something of a scandal in his church and among political conservatives, because Ebert had been an outspoken atheist (although he was baptised a Catholic, he had officially abandoned Christian observance many years before his last illness).